API

 - Typical Linux distributions do not have

-filed as JobSchedulers. - Sunday is only coded
+secondfiled as JobSchedulers. - Sunday is only coded

-are different in two systems. - From JobSchedulers v0.11,
+7in JobSchedulers, while it is0or7in Linux, so the behaviors likeday_of_week = "*/2"are different in two systems. - From JobSchedulers v0.11,

-has been rewritten based on the standard crontab, including its bug described here.
+Cronhas been rewritten based on the standard crontab, including its bug described here.

-When an argument is a String
+When an argument is a String or Char:

-An argument may be an asterisk (*
+An argument may be an asterisk (*), which always stands for $first-last$.

 Ranges of numbers are allowed.
 Ranges are two numbers separated with a hyphen.
 The specified range is inclusive.
 For example, 8-11 for an $hours$ entry specifies execution at hours 8, 9, 10 and 11.